Law

 Mr. Golding also took the opportunity to re-emphasize that, despite the fact that the government has not been able to put more resources and energy into Reggae Month this year, due to financial constrains, the commitment still remained to make it a month when the country can showcase to the world all that is Reggae and Jamaican.

-Reggae Month 2009 continues on Tuesday (February 10) with the annual Bob Marley Lecture at the University of the West Indies, Mona.
+Reggae Month 2009 continues on Tuesday (February 10).
+It will feature the annual Bob Marley Lecture at the University of the West Indies, Mona.

 Related Articles